obycode/DSCAlarmSmartThings/README.md

 An **Arduino Mega* was used as the controller and was stacked with the SmartThings ThingShield.  *Note, set the DIP switch on the ThingShield  to D2/D3 if not already*.

-Before stacking, bend the pin0 and pin1 of the ThingShield out to a 45 degree angle so they do not insert into the Arduino Mega.
+Before stacking the ThingShield on top of the ArduinoMega, bend the pin0 and pin1 of the ThingShield out to a 45 degree angle so they do not insert into the Arduino Mega.
 See pictures.

 <img src="https://cloud.githubusercontent.com/assets/5625006/4343966/e3bd10b6-406c-11e4-9120-7113a8e746bd.jpg" width="200px"  />